-The Tier 2 building owner will be assessed the maximum penalty of per square foot of gross floor area.
+The Tier 2 building owner will be assessed the maximum penalty of $0.30 per square foot of gross floor area.

+Building owners are not eligible to apply for Early Adopter Incentive Program.

 Penalties are assessed for each compliance period.